GuillaumeMilan/mcp_server/MIGRATION_GUIDE.md

 If you encounter issues during migration:

 1. Check the [STRUCTURES.md](./STRUCTURES.md) document for detailed struct definitions
-2. Review the [INTEGRATION_SUMMARY.md](./INTEGRATION_SUMMARY.md) for implementation details
-3. Look at the test files in `test/mcp_server/` for usage examples
+2. Look at the test files in `test/mcp_server/` for usage examples
-4. Open an issue on GitHub if you find a bug or need assistance
+3. Open an issue on GitHub if you find a bug or need assistance

 ## Version Compatibility